Elpeaze/alx-system_engineering-devops/0x02-shell_redirections/README.md

-To display the first ten lines of the file
+To display the first three lines of a file